ShashankSharma26/COVID-19-Global-Cases-Dashboard/README.md

 # Dashboard using Tableau Desktop

-The dashboard contains two tabs explained as shown below:
+The dashboard contains two tabs as shown below:
+![](images/tabs.png)

-* "Main dashboard" displays in depth to analyse the condition in glob
+* "Main dashboard" displays in-depth analysis of the global/country-wise cases.
 * "Compare by countries" allows the user to compare the change in cases between multiple countries to get a deeper understanding of the spread of the virus.
-![](images/tabs.png)